-The trigger signal is delayed so that the entire trigger window has already been transferred to the fADC's data buffer when the trigger arrives.
-This delay is specified as a number of samples by the pulse latency configuration parameter, PL.
-The trigger window contains NW consecutive samples located at the start of the data buffer which contain the pedestal window (NP samples), followed immediately by the hit search window, followed by an extra NE samples.
+The NW samples in the trigger data window comprise the pedestal window (NP samples), a small gap (PG samples), the hit search window, and, finally, an extra NE samples.
 The last sample in the hit search window is designated sample WE for the purpose of description only (WE = NW-NE-1).